clebert/ironhook/README.md

 ### Implementation Status

-Below you can see the implementation status of the various Hooks built into
+Below you can see the implementation status of the various Hooks provided by
 React:

 | Hook                                         |                                        | Status        |